LostSoulfly/MinerProxy/README.md

 - [ ] Save/load settings from JSON file
 - [ ] Verbose mode/Multiple debug levels
 - [ ] Understand full Stratum protocol

+### Help
+I realize this code probably looks pretty horrible.
+I'm still quite new to C#, so if you have any recommendations or improvements, please submit a PR and hopefully I can learn from it!